alexmegadrive/songbird-quiz/README.md

-# Bird-Quiz - викторина на угадывание птицы по пению
+# Bird-Quiz - a quiz for guessing birds by singing
 Deploy - https://alexmegadrive.github.io/songbird-quiz/

-## Функционал
+## Features
-- Рендер уровней из каталога птиц
-- Отображение текущего уровня
-- Начисление баллов за правильные и неправильные ответы
-- Аудио аккомпанемент и визуальное отображение корректности ответов
-- Кастомный аудио-плеер
+- Rendering levels from the birds base constant
+- Displaying of the current level and score
+- Game logic - points and fines for correct and incorrect answers
+- Audio accompaniment and visual display of the correctness of the answers
+- Custom audio player
+- Business logic and Rendering functions separated with classes